A2-ai/rv/docs/usage.md

 > * If the exact version is required, use the url dependency format to directly access the archive (i.e. {name = "dplyr", url = "https://cran.r-project.org/src/contrib/Archive/dplyr_1.1.3.tar.gz"})
 > * If the exact version is not required, add the dependency to the config

-After migration of the renv.lock file is complete, we recommend:
-    1. Removing `source("renv/activate.R")` from the projects `.Rprofile`
-    2. Running `rv activate`
-    3. Restarting R to set your library paths to rv
+For interactive R sessions, we recommend restarting R after initializing your project to ensure your library paths are set properly

 ## Installing packages
 `rv sync` is used to synchronize the lock file, configuration file, and library of a project.
 So if a new package is added to your configuration file, `rv sync` will install the package and its dependencies.